 I earned my undergraduate degree in biology from Baylor University, followed by my Ph.D. in molecular microbiology at the University of North Texas in 2002, the latter primarily in a wet-lab research environment.
 However, I have always had a strong interest in computational biology, and over the course of my second postdoctoral appointment decided that I wanted to focus completely on computational biology, joining the Carl R. Woese Institute for Genomic Biology as an IGB Postdoctoral Fellow.
 As previously alluded to, I also became one of the lead developers of the BioPerl open-source bioinformatics toolkit during my post-graduate research, in 2007.
 My experience and background as a BioPerl core developer has led to a number of diverse collaborations over the last several years, including work that led to the standardization for the ubiquitous FASTQ format.
 My role as BioPerl developer has also led to mentoring opportunities in the Google Summer of Code for NESCent and four more with the Open Bioinformatics Foundation.

 Jenny Drnevich is a Functional Genomics Bioinformatics Specialist with the High-Performance Biological Computing (HPCBio) group and the Roy J. Carver Biotechnology Center.
-Her areas of expertise are statistical analyses of gene expression data from microarrays and RNA-Seq and post-analysis data mining.
+Her areas of expertise are statistical analyses of gene expression data from microarrays and RNA-Seq, post-analysis data mining and bioinformatics instruction.

-Jenny received a Bachelor's degree in 1996 from Purdue University in Ecology, Evolution and Population Biology and then a Ph.D. in 2001 from Arizona State University studying Evolution and Behavioral Ecology in insects.
+Jenny received a B.S. in 1996 from Purdue University in Ecology, Evolution and Population Biology and then a Ph.D. in 2001 from Arizona State University studying Evolution and Behavioral Ecology in insects.
 During her undergraduate and graduate studies, she did field work in Australia, Venezuela, Costa Rica, Panama and Thailand, and also spent a semester at the University of Sheffield, England.
-Jenny then switched her research focus to quantitative genetics and genomics, moving to the University of Illinois in 2001 to do post doctoral work in the lab of Dr. Kimberly Hughes, studying mating success and longevity in Drosophila melanogaster.
+Jenny then switched her research focus to quantitative genetics and genomics, moving to the University of Illinois in 2001 to do post-doctoral work studying mating success and longevity in Drosophila melanogaster.
 She started her first microarray experiment in 2002 and was the first user of the Affymetrix microarray system at the Carver Biotechnology Center at the University of Illinois.

 She received her Bachelor’s degree in 2010 from Iowa State University in Bioinformatics & Computational Biology where she collaboratively worked on a Gbrowse-based database of zinc finger nuclease sites.
 She then received her Master’s degree in 2013 from the University of Illinois at Urbana-Champaign in Bioinformatics, where she was supported by the Jonathan Baldwin Turner Fellowship.
 As a graduate student in Dr. Stephen Moose’s lab, she analyzed the highly polyploid and complex bioenergy crop, Miscanthus.
 Specifically, she performed several alignment, assembly, and variant-calling methods on a variety of Miscanthus species’ exomes and transcriptomes in order to disentangle their unique complexities resulting from whole genome duplication and chromosomal fusion/deletion events.